- Edited by Kathy Burrell, University of Liverpool, UK

 Contents: Introduction: migration to the UK from Poland: continuity and change in East-West European mobility, Kathy Burrell; Part I Contexts, Strategies and Discourses of Emigration: Migration: a threat or a chance?
 Recent migration of Poles and its impact on the Polish labour market, Agnieszka Fihel and Pawel Kaczmarczyk; Changing patterns of Polish labour migration after the UK's opening of the labour market?
 Insights from rural case-studies in the Opolskie and Swietokrzyskie voivodships, Tim Elrick and Emilia Brinkmeier; Family migration from small-town Poland: a livelihood strategy approach, Anne White; Discourses of a 'normal life' among post-accession migrants from Poland to Britain, Aleksandra Galasinska and Olga Kozlowska; In search of freedom, bread and self-fulfilment; a short history of Polish emigrants in fictional film, Ewa Mazierska.
 Part II Experiences of Immigration and 'Settlement': Shared history?
 Polish migrant experiences and the politics of display in Northern Ireland, Maruška Svašek; Recent Polish migrants in London: accessing and participating in social networks across borders, Louise Ryan, Rosemary Sales and Mary Tilki; UK Poles and the negotiation of gender and ethnic identity in cyberspace, Bernadetta Siara; 'This is special humour': visual narratives of Polish masculinities on London's building sites, Ayona Datta; The material worlds of recent Polish migrants: transnationalism, food, shops and home, Marta Rabikowska and Kathy Burrell; Conclusion: Polish migration to the UK after 2004, Kathy Burrell; Index.

-About the Editor: Kathy Burrell is Senior Lecturer in Modern History at De Montfort University, UK.
+About the Editor: Kathy Burrell is a Senior Lecturer in Social and Cultural Geography at the University of Liverpool, UK

 Reviews: 'Burrell and her colleagues have produced a compelling and timely collection.
 Each chapter successfully challenges us to go beyond the sometimes caricatured accounts of recent Polish migration and to think carefully about the many and diverse experiences, scales and discourses of emigration and immigration, setting these unfolding processes in their proper historical and geographical context.
 This book sets a daunting standard for future work.'